 Expectations about brand engagements have metamorphosed, not just because of an emerging guests immersion in a digitally mediated marketplace, but also because of a renewed need to connect, to find community again, to make, dance around the fire, share stories and find commonality despite the complexity of our global culture.

-Travel and hospitality experiences have been given a new message about what drives engagement in a ‘post pandemic’ marketplace.
+Travel and hospitality experiences have been given a new message about what drives engagement in a ‘post-pandemic’ marketplace.
 If we will travel at all, we will look for an enhanced purpose in design.
 This will not just be about efficiency and health safety but that the design of places provides an opportunity for deep engagement in the community, allows for meaning in the meetings, and supports a need to find purpose in the personal commitment to go out and go far.

-Design with purpose and meaning will be table stakes for an emerging traveling cohort.
+Design with purpose and meaning will be table stakes for an emerging travelling cohort.
 They will want the residual emotion of an experience to have supported a regenerative mindset and the knowing that they have done good, for themselves as well as the ecology.

 In a post-pandemic world, experiences infused with art and culture will lead to a share of a wallet.
 In a post-pandemic world, we will have to understand the ‘art’ of gathering in a whole new way.
 Making is inherently who we are.
 It is what separates us from the other creatures on the planet.

 The process of ‘ontological design’ is crucial to understand a post-pandemic travel economy.
-Collaborating in experience making, where customers have a role in making meaningful engagements, necessarily embeds deeper memories and enhances the likelihood of long-term relationships.
+Collaborating in experience-making, where customers have a role in making meaningful engagements, necessarily embeds deeper memories and enhances the likelihood of long-term relationships.
 A sense of agency leads to a felt sense of customer empowerment.
 The extent to which we co-opt the experience with guests is connected to their sense of authentic relationship with the brand and their desire to keep coming back.

 A relationship with a hotel brand is about more than a good ADR or a ‘heavenly bed.’
 It’s more than a great dinner or a ‘selfie moment.’
-Given that we have all been sequestered at home over the past year, the idea of ‘home’ will figure prominently in the making of hospitality places for a post-pandemic traveling public.
+Given that we have all been sequestered at home over the past year, the idea of ‘home’ will figure prominently in the making of hospitality places for a post-pandemic travelling public.

 I suspect that companies like AirBnB, Sonder, Vrbo and HomeAway will only continue to grow in market share since they represent a sense of the familiarity of home while also being unique location-to-location.
 Brands like Design Hotels, Selina, Regenerative Travel and Six Senses will also see growth because they tap into the idea that proactively doing good for the planet, and finding unique locations to do it in, makes people feel good about their commitment to go there.